noobshow/terms/nab/nabterms_au.md

 (c)	if sent by facsimile transmission, on the date the transmitting machine records transmission of the complete document;

-(d)	when the party sending the notice is the NAB or Stripe, if sent by email, at the time when the email enters Your information system.
+(d)	when the party sending the notice is NAB or Stripe, if sent by email, at the time when the email enters Your information system.

 19.3        The address, facsimile number or email address to be used for notices is the last address, facsimile number or email address advised by a party.
 You must inform Stripe immediately of any change of Your address, facsimile number or email address.